Neil Ocampo: Early life and career

 He then moved to DZMM after the 1986 People Power Revolution.
 Prior to his promotion as a radio anchorman, he was one of the pioneer reporters of DZMM as 'Radyo Patrol #5'.

 He first handled the evening program "Oh Yes, It's Neil Ocampo!" prior to 1996 when he was moved to the 10:00 am timeslot under the program Todo Arangkada where he first utilized what became his trademark of voice impersonations of politicians and personalities including Jejemon Tonyo, Tongressman Atras Abante, Kiskis Flavor and Pareng Erap, and his long morning greeting introduction at the start of the program.

 Todo Arangkada later became Todo Balita in March 2001, airing at the 5:00 am timeslot, lasting from 2001 to 2009.

 In late 2009, Ocampo announced his intention to run for Mayor of Marilao, Bulacan under the Nacionalista Party in the 2010 national elections, but lost in the mayoralty race.

-On November 8, 2010, he transferred from DZMM to Radyo Singko 92.3 News FM as the anchor of the revived Todo Balita.
+On November 8, 2010, he transferred from DZMM to Radyo5 92.3 News FM (now 105.9 True FM) as the anchor of the revived Todo Balita.
 Before he decided to move to the newly launched FM news station of TV5, the management of DZMM offered Ocampo the 3:00 a.m. to 5:00 a.m. timeslot.
 Insiders within the station disclosed that the popular anchorman was the top choice to serve as a strong lead-in to the returning Noli de Castro and his show Kabayan after his term as Vice President of the Philippines.
 Ocampo personally declined the offer.